Diversification and the Role of MICs

 What Is Diversification?

 Diversification is the last and best string of many fund managers, financial planners, and individual investors.
-This is a management strategy that mixes various investments in a single portfolio.
+It is a management strategy that mixes various investments in a single portfolio.
 The idea behind diversification is that different investments will yield higher returns.
 It also suggests that investors face less risk when investing in various vehicles.

 Diversification of MIC

-Geographical situation
+Geographical Situation

-Type of investment
+Type of Investment

-Loan-to-value (LTV)
+Loan-to-Value (LTV)

-Management style
+Management Style

 Shareholders